 The STI-PA has a role in the management and upkeep of the verification of Service Providers and the potential need to revoke the STI-PA certificate used to sign the Service Provider Code token.

 The STI-CA provides the capability to renew or update STI certificates for Service Providers through standard ACME interface capabilities.
+STI certificate renewal requests must use the same authentication procedures that are applied to requests for a new STI certificate as described in section 6.3.5.

 The Service Provider has the ability to manage, renew and update STI certificates and the ability to renew Service Provide Code tokens as credentials used to obtain STI certificates as part of the SHAKEN certificate framework.